bensaufley/audiobook-catalog/README.md

 # Development

-`.audiobooks` will be mounted at `/audiobooks` and is gitignored; you can use it to work in a local environment.
+`.audiobooks` and `.import` will be mounted at `/audiobooks` and `/import` respectively, and are gitignored; you can use them to work in a local environment.

 ## Scripts

 This repo adhere's to GitHub's [Scripts to Rule Them All] pattern.

+- `script/cmd`: executes a Docker command with all the extra configuration needed for this project.
+Most other scripts use `script/cmd` under the hood.
 - `script/setup`: creates a new Docker image for dev, ignoring cache
 - `script/update`: builds the dev Docker image, using cache if possible.
 In most cases, `script/update` is all you need and `script/setup` is unnecessary.